 - 1. The Major or Minor Renovation or Change Application Form including a description of the renovations and coordinating questionnaire.
 A letter of intent may be included. - 2.
 Site plan, elevations and detailed drawings of proposed renovations with red cloud revisions to show change-to scale. (one scaled, full-size printed copy, one 11"x17" printed copy and one digital copy which will be submitted with your online application.) - 3.
 The ARC may require an up-to-date site plan or "As Built" survey. - 4.
-For oceanfront properties, a submittal for an oceanside addition must contain an 'As Built' survey that includes the required sightline setback calculations for oceanfront properties (see item 4 under Setback Requirements Sightline Setback requirements page 129). - 5.
+For oceanfront properties, a submittal for an oceanside addition must contain an 'As Built' survey that includes the required sightline setback calculations for oceanfront properties (see item 4 under Setback Requirements in this document). - 5.
 A submittal to expand, replace or add an accessory structure must include the height of the existing main structure.
 See accessory structure guideline requirements. - 6.
 A Site Management Plan specifying limits of construction fencing and designating a location for the materials lay-down area, the dumpster and the portable restroom, as well as the location of proposed installation of protective measures for existing vegetation. - 7.
-Material and color samples Material samples, color and manufacturer's spec sheets - 8.
-If applicable, a A completed Paint Application with manufacturer's chips attached - 9.
-The appropriate Review Fee

-10. Photo(s) of existing elevation
+Material samples, color and manufacturer's spec sheets - 8.
+If applicable, a completed Paint Application with manufacturer's chips - 9.
+The appropriate Review Fee - 10.
+Photo(s) of existing elevation - 11.
+Complete Minor and Major Renovation submittals must be received 14 days prior to the meeting date.